Trump says he supports mental competency tests for presidency amid concerns over age - KESQ

 The ages of the incumbent and the GOP front-runner have raised questions about whether they are fit for office, and other presidential candidates have used the issue to argue that they will not be effective leaders.

+Former Vice President Mike Pence, who is challenging his former boss for the GOP presidential nomination, told CNN in an interview that aired Sunday, “We don’t need a president whose too old and we don’t need a president whose too young.”
+But he stopped short of saying whether 77 is too old to be president.

+“I think that’s a judgment for voters,” Pence told CNN’s Jake Tapper on “State of the Union.”
+“I trust voters to make their decision, whether it be the mental competency of people or whether it be their age or energy level.”

-But Trump said the problem with his predecessor is “bigger” than his age.
+But Trump said the problem with his successor is “bigger” than his age.

 “I don’t think Biden is too old, but I think he is incompetent,” Trump said.
 “And that’s a bigger problem.”